Two Key Considerations on Infrastructure and Energy Disputes with the Arbitral Seat in Latin America

 Then, the 'international soft law' (non-binding documents drafted by international organisations that suggest a certain approach or regulation on a specific matter) came into play.
 In 1985, the United Nations Commission on International Trade Law, (UNCITRAL) issued a model arbitration law that countries could mirror when legislating and regulating international arbitration (the UNCITRAL Model Law).
 This 'unification' of approaches towards international arbitration proved to be a successful tool to promote international arbitration in Latin America.
 By leaving behind local procedural regulations and challenging the protracted concept of a heavily defined proceeding, Latin American countries liberated themselves from their local perspectives and began to adopt new arbitration laws based on the accepted international standards embodied in the UNCITRAL Model Law.

-The first country to adopt the UNCITRAL Model Law was Mexico, which by 1993 had a unique and distinctive arbitration law that changed the general conception of this dispute-resolution method.
-The movement in favour of arbitration spread throughout the region, and by the mid-2000s, most countries had new arbitration laws generally following the UNCITRAL Model Law.
-In 1997, Bolivia, Costa Rica, and Ecuador joined the ranks; Colombia’s and Venezuela’s Congresses enacted their arbitration laws in 1998; followed by Honduras, Chile, El Salvador, Nicaragua, Paraguay, Peru, and the Dominican Republic between 2000 and 2010.
+The first country to adopt the UNCITRAL Model Law was Mexico, which by 1993 had a unique and distinctive arbitration law that changed the general conception of this dispute resolution method.
+The movement in favour of arbitration spread throughout the region, and by the mid 2000s, most countries had new arbitration laws generally following the UNCITRAL Model Law.7 In 1997, Bolivia, Costa Rica and Ecuador joined the ranks; Colombia's and Venezuela's Congresses enacted their arbitration laws in 1998; followed by Honduras, Chile, El Salvador, Nicaragua, Paraguay, Peru and the Dominican Republic between 2000 and 2010.8

 Other countries joined later.
-For instance, Argentina resisted changing its arbitration law until 2015, when it finally modified the Commercial Code and expressly introduced some international arbitration principles.
-Even though some criticised this new legislation for not following the UNCITRAL Model Law and for including provisions not necessarily up to the international standard, it appears that there is consensus that this new legislation is, in any case, a step in the right direction towards supporting international arbitration.
+For instance, Argentina resisted changing its arbitration law until 2015, when it first modified the Commercial Code and expressly introduced some international arbitration principles.
+Some other countries, however, criticised those modifications for not following the UNCITRAL Model Law and for including provisions not necessarily up to the international standard.10 As such, in July 2018 Argentina enacted Law 27,449 on international commercial arbitration finally adopting the UNCITRAL Model Law.11

-Due to this evolution of both substantive laws and general attitudes towards international arbitration, and considering the starting point decades ago, most authors concede that Latin America has made significant improvements in favour of international arbitration.
-As one commentator noted, there is finally a ‘comfortable place for international arbitration in Latin America.’
-Others conclude that the region has built a ‘resilient framework.’
+Due to this evolution12 of both substantive laws and general attitudes towards international arbitration, and considering the starting point decades ago, most authors concede that Latin America has made significant improvements in favour of international arbitration.
+As one commentator noted, there is finally a 'comfortable place for international arbitration in Latin America'.13 Others conclude that the region has built a 'resilient framework'.14

 This new framework has also received a quantifiable recognition of success.
-In the latest statistical reports of the International Chamber of Commerce (ICC) for 2015, Mexico City appeared as one of the top 10 cities selected as seat of arbitration, with a total of 12 cases filed in 2015.
-The trend for Latin America continued throughout 2016.
+In the latest statistical reports of the International Chamber of Commerce (ICC) for 2015, Mexico City appeared as one of the top-10 cities selected as the seat of arbitration, with a total of 12 cases filed in 2015.15 The trend for Latin America continued throughout 2016.16 The latest statistics for 2017 also reveal an 8 per cent increase in the number of cases related to Latin American parties.
+More importantly, Latin American countries served as the seat for 10.3 per cent of all ICC cases, and 'Brazil and Mexico are both ranked among the ten first countries selected as places of arbitration and respectively hosted 28 and 18 ICC arbitrations in 2017.'17

 As can be inferred, legislative recognition of international arbitration is only one of the many factors that private companies consider when dealing with an international dispute in Latin America.
 The improvement of the region is merely one element of the equation, and the other factors are being addressed at a slow pace.
 The following sections explain certain possible obstacles that could be encountered in this evolution.